Updated on: 22 March 2022

 Reviews, features, editorials, guides, lists, and even videos are posted here.
 Whether it’s serious or nonsensical, practical or pretentious, long or short, all content here is meant to dissect the tried-and-true while trying really hard to tread new ground simply because it’s worth doing.

 This blog is not about clickbaiting and manipulating the audience’s emotional response to gain page views.
 If the author can help it, content here won’t intentionally be about controversy or gossip.
-Negative attention may not necessarily be a bad thing on a PR standpoint, especially for a small blog like this, but it’s not the staple here.
+Negative attention may not necessarily be a bad thing on a public relations standpoint, especially for a small blog like this, but it’s not the staple here.

 Reviews here are less about critique and more on curation.
 There are more than enough critics walking this earth, and most fall for the trap of cynicism without substance.
 Critique is important, but sharing experiences is even more so.
 Being a meticulous curator of all things interesting should take precedent over half-baked criticism done simply to poke at something.

 Avoiderdragon all about connecting the dots between various media to everything else in the world around us.
 If anything here piques your interest and you ponder in any way, then this blog has succeeded in its mission.

 The blog dates back to 2009, when there was still no clue whether it was going to be a review site or just a personal blog.
 It didn’t seem right to remain in a LiveJournal capacity, but it wasn’t picking enough steam to hit hard like a Giant Bomb.
 As far as progress is concerned, it’s good to see that it has been growing so far.